akonstodata/md_county_covid/README.md

 CURRENT RESULTS
 ------------
-Last update: 04/01/2020 8:00pm EST
+Last update: 04/02/2020 7:20pm EST

-While this is the third day in a row that the state model is quadratic, Howard County, Baltimore County, and Baltimore City are now back to exponential.
+The state and several county model are now back to exponential.
+It's hard to say whether this is due to more rapid growth of positive cases, or more testing.
+We will test a few hypotheses in the coming days.

+Hospitalization rate and model has now been added to the state graph.

 MARYLAND
 ------------